Prostitution in ancient Rome: Clothing and appearance

-It was probably common throughout Rome for prostitutes to dress differently from respectable citizens.
+It was probably common throughout Rome for prostitutes to dress differently from other citizens.
 Some modern scholarship asserts that meretrices wore the toga when in public, through compulsion or choice; and that the same may have been imposed on adulteresses, as a public signal of their disgrace.
-Togas were otherwise the formal attire of citizen men, while respectable adult freeborn women and matronae might wear the Stola on formal occasions; this long, body-concealing, foot-length garment was worn over a foot-length, long-sleeved tunic, and was forbidden to prostitutes and adulteresses.
+Togas were otherwise the formal attire of citizen men, while respectable adult freeborn women and matronae might wear the stola on formal occasions; this long, body-concealing, foot-length garment was worn over a foot-length, long-sleeved tunic, and was forbidden to prostitutes and adulteresses.
 Scholarly opinions are divided on the matter of togate prostitutes; some take it literally, others as euphemism for an overwhelmingly self-assertive, "masculine" woman.
 McGinn claims that it represents the assimilation of adulterous female citizen to prostitute, as the toga is worn by both.
 Edwards asserts that the toga, when worn by a meretrix set her apart from respectable women, and suggested her sexual availability; Expensive courtesans wore gaudy garments of see-through silk.
 Bright colors – "Colores meretricii" – and jewelled anklets also marked them out from respectable women.
 Radicke (2002) claims that most modern interpretations are attempts to rationalise later misunderstandings of primary source material, passed on by Late Antique scholiasts.
 Only unfree prostitutes could be made to wear anything in particular, by their owners or pimps, including a so-called "women's toga".
 Radicke speculates that for convenience, lower cost and easy removal, the "woman's toga" was a toga exigua ("skimpy toga"), which would have exposed the lower leg, and parts of the torso; no respectable woman would have worn such a garment.
 Free prostitutes and adulteresses could wear what they wished, and neither laws nor custom dictated otherwise.

 Some passages by Roman authors seem to indicate that prostitutes displayed themselves in the nude.
 Nudity and exposure to the public gaze were associated with slavery.
 A passage from Seneca describes the condition of the prostitute as a slave for sale:

 Naked she stood on the shore, at the pleasure of the purchaser; every part of her body was examined and felt.
 Would you hear the result of the sale?
 The pirate sold; the pimp bought, that he might employ her as a prostitute.

 In the Satyricon, Petronius's narrator relates how he "saw some men prowling stealthily between the rows of name-boards and naked prostitutes".
 The satirist Juvenal describes a prostitute as standing naked "with gilded nipples" at the entrance to her cell.
 The adjective nudus, however, can also mean "exposed" or stripped of one's outer clothing, and the erotic wall paintings of Pompeii and Herculaneum show women presumed to be prostitutes wearing the Roman equivalent of a bra even while actively engaged in sex acts.